 Level 3 - valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-There were no transfers of financial assets between any of the levels during the periods ended March 31, 2017 and 2016.
+There were no transfers of financial assets between any of the levels during the three months ended March 31, 2018 and 2017.

 8. ECONOMIC DEPENDENCE